Financial-Times/jest-bower-resolver/README.md

 1. install the package

    ```
-   $ npm i -D jest-bower-resolver
+   $ npm i -D @financial-times/jest-bower-resolver
    ```

-2. add `jest-bower-resolver` as the resolver of jest, and `transformIgnorePattern` so that the package missing `main` field can be transpiled correctly when running jest.
+2. add `jest-bower-resolver` as the resolver of jest.

    In your package.json, please add them as follows: